tjav/upskillingquests/Infrastructure/Basics/infra-basics-5.md

-# infra-basics-3
+# infra-basics-5

 ## Description

-Contoso
+To verify that the solution is working we want to test it by creating a new storage account.

 ## Outcome

-- Parametize the storage account template
+- Create an ARM template that deploy a storage account using the template link and token from the keyvault
-- Deploy again creating a container
-- Upload the template to the container using Azure CLI or PowerShell
+- Make sure that access-policy on the KeyVault is set by code.

 ## References